Kaali Khuhi

 Kaali Khuhi is an Indian Hindi-language Horror film directed by Terrie Samundra.
 It is produced by Anku Pande and Ramon Chibb.
 The film is written by Terrie Samundra, David Walter Lech and Rupinder Inderjit and starring Shabana Azmi, Sanjeeda Sheikh, Riva Arora and Satyadeep Mishra.
-The plot revolves around the girl Shivangi who is 10 years old who is trying to save the village where her family resides from ghosts.
+The plot revolves around Shivangi, a 10 year old girl trying to save her family and village from ghosts.